 O thou that rollest above, round as the shield of my fathers!
 Whence are thy beams, O sun! thy everlasting light?
 Thou comest forth in thy awful beauty; the stars hide themselves in the sky; the moon, cold and pale, sinks in the western wave; but thou thyself movest alone.
 Who can be a companion of thy course?
-The oaks of the mountains fall; the mountains themselves decay with years; the ocean shrinks and grows again; the moon herself is lost in heaven; but thou art for ever the same, rejoicing in the brightness of thy course.
-When the world is dark with tempests, when thunder rolls and lightning flies, thou lookest in thy leauty from the clouds, and laughest at the storm.
-But to Ossian thou lookest in vain, for he beholds thy beams no more; whether thy yellow hair flows on the eastern clouds, or thou tremblest at the gates of the west.
-But thou art perhaps like me, for a season; thy years will have an end.
+The oaks of the mountains fall: the mountains themselves decay with years; the ocean shrinks and grows again; the moon herself is lost in heaven; but thou art for ever the same, rejoicing in the brightness of thy course.
+When the world is dark with tempests, when thunder rolls and lightning flies, thou lookest in thy beauty from the clouds, and laughest at the storm.
+But to Ossian thou lookest in vain, for he beholds thy beams no more; whether thy vellow hair flows on the eastern clouds, or thou tremblest at the gates of the west.
+But thou art perhaps like me, for a season, thy years will have an end.
 Thou shalt sleep in thy clouds, careless of the voice of the morning.
-Exult then, Osun, in the strength of thy youth !
-Age is dark and unlovely; it is like the glimmering light of the moon, when it shines through broken clouds, and the mist is on the hills: the blast of the north is on the plain; the traveller shrinks in the midst of his journey.
+Exult then, O sun, in the strength of thy youth! age is dark and unlovely; it is like the glimmering light of the moon when it shines through broken clouds, and the mist is on the hills; the blast of north is on the plain, the the traveller shrinks in the midst of his journey.

-QINA-MORUL.
+OINA-MORUL:

-After an address to Malvina, the daughter of Toocar, Ossiau proceeds to relate his own expedition to Furferla, and Island of Scandinavia.
-Mal-orchol, king of Fuirfed, heling hard pressed in war by Tou-thor-off of Mal-orchol in marriacy.
-Figure 1 was to bis aid.
-Ossiau, on the day after his arrival, came to battle with Tou-thormod, and took him prisoner.
-Mal-orchol offers his daughter Oins-morni to the Malvine of the Company of the Compan
+After an address to Malvina, the daughter of Toscar, Ossian proceeds to relate his own expedition to Fnärfed, an island of Scandinavia.
+Mal-orchol, king of Fuärfed, being hard pressed in war by Tonthormod, chief of Sar-forolo (who had demanded in vain the daughter of Mal-orchol in marriage), Fingal sent Ossian to his aid.
+Ossian, on the day after his arrival, came to battle with Ton-thormod, and took him prisoner.
+Mal-orchol offers his daughter Oina-moral to Ossian; but he, discovering her passion for Ton-thormod, generously surrenders her to her lover, and brings about a reconciliation between the two kings.